How can my professional qualification be recognised?

 Check whether you need to have your profession recognised

-In many cases, skilled workers from countries outside the European Union, the European Economic Area and Switzerland require recognition of a foreign professional qualification in both regulated and non-regulated professions.
+In many cases, individuals from countries outside the European Union, the European Economic Area and Switzerland require recognition of a foreign professional qualification in both regulated and non-regulated professions.

 Citizens from the European Union, the European Economic Area or Switzerland only require recognition if they want to work in a regulated profession.